construction & Road Closures

 Currently, there are approximately 54 kilometres of gravel roads in the Township of Guelph/Eramosa.

-Our annual dust suppression program on our gravel roads will begin May 2017.
+Our annual dust suppression program on our gravel roads has been complete for 2017.

 One of the components of the Township’s annual spring road maintenance program is the application of magnesium chloride as a dust suppressant on all gravel roads throughout the Township.
 Magnesium chloride is a hydroscopic material that absorbs moisture from the air, acts as a dust control, aids in compaction of gravel and increases performance of the gravel road surface.
 There are approximately 54 kms of gravel road to prepare for magnesium application.
 This application program immediately follows the gravel maintenance application taking approximately 2-3 weeks to complete, pending weather conditions.